AIS Share – RTL AIS Driver

 Reception Analysis: Polar Chart and Bar Chart

 The Reception Range Polar Chart (opt-in) shows the maximum AIS distance per 22.5° sector over the last 60 minutes.
 It gives you a clear visual of your antenna’s performance in every direction.
-Pair this with the Channel Performance Bar Chart to see real-time frame counts for Channel A and Channel B over a rolling 60-second window.

-ATTENTION: Reception Range Polar Chart
+INFO: Reception Range Polar Chart

 THIS FEATURE NEEDS TO BE ENABLED IN SETTINGS